JetBrains/teamcity-sdk-docs/topics/build-features.md

 A [build feature](https://www.jetbrains.com/help/teamcity/adding-build-features.html) allows modifying behavior of a build on the server or on the agent side.
 There is no specific workflow associated with a build feature; a plugin implementing a build feature can plug itself into various listeners and somehow affect the build.

-An example of a build feature is [XML Report processing](https://github.com/JetBrains/teamcity-xml-tests-reporting) build feature.
-It detects various XML reports on the agent while a build is running, parses them, and imports results into TeamCity server.
+An example of a build feature is [XML Report processing](https://github.com/JetBrains/teamcity-xml-tests-reporting).
+This build feature detects various XML reports on the agent while a build is running, parses them, and imports results into TeamCity server.

 <note>